Bucharest – Thassos by car: everything you need to know

 For example, a good idea would be for you and your family to travel with another close family and rent a spacious car.
 Here are the benefits:

-• You have more space, allowing you to enjoy greater comfort and take more luggage with you on vacation;
+- have more space, allowing you to enjoy more comfort and take more luggage with you on vacation;

 Another thing you can do before you set off is to research fuel prices and identify the most competitively priced refueling stations en route.
 Avoid refueling in tourist areas as prices can be higher.